EUMETNET/femdi-gateway-iac/README.md

 > [!IMPORTANT]
 > Make sure to store `vault_root_token` `vault_unseal_keys` and `dev-portal_keycloak_secret` somewhere safe.
 >
-> If the Vault is recreated, do not delete the previous `vault_unseal_keys`.
-These keys are required to perform data restore operations.
+> If the Vault is recreated for a data restore operation, do not delete the previous `vault_unseal_keys`.
+Continue using the old unseal keys and ignore the new ones.
+The new `vault_root_token` is needed.
 For more details, see the [Vault Restore](#vault-restore) section.

 You can access sensitive values using commands:
 ```bash